MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/mediawiki-connector.md

 ## Step 4: Manage search permissions

-The MediaWiki connector only supports search permissions visible to **Everyone**.
+The MediaWiki Microsoft Graph connector only supports search permissions visible to **Everyone**.
 Indexed data appears in the search results and is visible to all users in the organization.

 ## Step 5: Assign property labels